allmaps/allmaps/apps/cli/README.md

 allmaps annotation image-ids [files...]
 ```

-Output the GCPs from the input files using one of the supported GCP file formats (see [@allmaps/io](../../packages/io/)):
+Output the GCPs from the input files.
+Options allow to set the GCP file format (see [@allmaps/io](../../packages/io/) for supported formats), projection, axis orientation and origin:

 ```bash
 allmaps annotation gcps [files...]
 ```

-> [!NOTE]
+> [!TIP]
-> GCPs are in the internal projection inferred from the map or options, with the same default internal projection as in a Projected GCP Transformer used to render maps: "EPSG:3857".
-Set the internal projection option to "EPSG:4326" to obtain GCPs in lon-lat coordinates.
+> GCPs are printed in "EPSG:4326" by default, but their projection can be specified in a QGIS GCP file format or via the options.
+Use "EPSG:3857", the default projection in [@allmaps/project](../../packages/project/) and [@allmaps/render](../../packages/render/), to obtain the same result when using printed GCPs in e.g. QGIS.

 ### Parse and generate IIIF resources